Enhanced cleaning & disinfection guide for Turo hosts

-Share your car safely while limiting the spread of COVID-19 — see how to clean & disinfect your car thoroughly before each and every Turo trip
+See how to properly clean and disinfect your car before each and every Turo trip

 The difference between cleaning & disinfecting